ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/codec1/libaom.md

 For example, run with `--good` and use the `--cpu-used` argument to vary video quality/compression options from 2 to 6.

 {{% notice Note %}}
-The naming of `--cpu-used` flag is to trade off encoding speed for resulting video quality/compression, not to determine how many CPUs to use for parallel encoding.
+The `--cpu-used` flag is used to trade off encoding speed for resulting video quality/compression, not to determine how many CPUs to use for parallel encoding.
 Lower numbers indicate better quality and longer encoding time.
 {{% /notice %}}

 Run standard bit depth and change the CPU count and see the results using: